You are on: darsys.com

 establishments include the gratuity and some don’t.
 Check carefully.

-in my opinion.
-Always get a bottle of water at the table – “sparkling” or “still” as
+water at the table – “sparkling” or “still” as

 you prefer.
 If you order meat, many restaurants will not ask you how you